austenstone/copilot-demo/README.md

   <img src="https://img.youtube.com/vi/4duqI8WyfqE/maxresdefault.jpg" width="300px">
 </a>

+## OpenAI
+Leaverage OpenAI to do other AI tasks such as completion, semantic search, classification, and much more!

+The [OpenAI API](https://openai.com/api/) makes these models easy to consume in a SASS format.

 # 🚧 WIP 🚧

 Not happy with the suggestion?
 Don’t worry there are usually plenty.
 Just navigate through with a hotkey or mouse/keyboard.